python-accelerator-middle-layer/governance/steering_committee/meeting_20250627/20250627_minutes_draft.md

 **1. Approve minutes from last meeting**
-*approved with no notes
+- approved with no notes

 **Election of maintainer: Marco Apollonio**
-*approved with no notes
+- approved with no notes

 **Report from maintainers (Teresia):**
-	• The roles and responsibilites of the positions Coordinator, WG Core, WG Testing and Secretary has not been fully agreed on.
-Markus Ries will support the group in mapping out the organizational structure during the setup phase.
+- The roles and responsibilites of the positions Coordinator, WG Core, WG Testing and Secretary has not been fully agreed on.
+- Markus Ries will support the group in mapping out the organizational structure during the setup phase.
-	• The action list that was agreed upon in the last meeting of the group still needs to be delivered.
+- The action list that was agreed upon in the last meeting of the group still needs to be delivered.
 Teresia will remind them.

 **Relation between pyAML and Accelerator Toolbox (Simone):**